 - Vatican City

 It is essential to answer all the questions fully and accurately.
 Any errors or missing information can lead to complications in the application process and can even cause rejections in some cases.
-All applicants should carefully revise all the entered information before submitting the form.
+All applicants should carefully revise all the information provided before submitting the form.

 To submit the form, it is necessary to make a payment using a credit or debit card.
-The vast majority of applications will be very quickly approved before the eTA is delivered by email.
+The vast majority of applications will be very quickly approved before the New Zealand eTA is delivered by email.

 Do very young children and babies need an eTA for New Zealand?